Skip to content

 If you configure several projects on one machine, make sure that you set different tokens for each of the projects in their respective auth.json files.

-After this, when running Composer to get updates, you will be asked for a username and password.
+After this, when running Composer to get updates, you're asked for a username and password.
 Use:

 • as username - your Installation key found on the Maintenance and Support agreement details page in the service portal